s-sakti/data_indsp_news_ethnicsr/README.md

 - Content ID: news
 - Utterance ID: XXXX

+# Training and Test Dataset

+We divide the first 200 utterances as the training data and the remaining 30 utterances as the test set (dataset1_train_news_{Jaw,Snd}.lst, dataset1_test_news_{Jaw,Snd}.lst).
+However, in this case, there are overlapping speakers on the training and test set.
+So we also set up non-overlapping speakers only based on news content, where eight speakers with 200 utterances/speaker for training and two speakers with 30 utterances/speaker for the test set (see dataset2_train_news_{Jaw,Snd}.lst and dataset2_test_news_{Jaw,Snd}.lst).

 ## Pronunciation Dictionary

 Here we also provide the pronunciation lexicon of Javanese and Sundanese (see Jawa/text/pronunciation.lex and Sunda/text/pronunciation.lex).